Making the most of your blog posts

 So you’re ready to upload your blogpost for all to see?
 Don’t post right away!
 Come back to it the day after with fresh eyes and read it again.
 This is also when you’ll be best positioned to spot any issues with the message, spelling and grammar.

 It sounds like a bit of a drag, but it’s a really good idea to set aside some time to write a post.
 Blogging regularly will keep your audience engaged.

 How often you post depends on what kind of blog you’re running – it might be that posting daily is appropriate, but in most cases once or twice a week is a good amount.

-I’d love to know what your experiences with blogging have been – why not let me know in the comments below?
+I’d love to know what your experiences with blogging have been – why not let me know over on Twitter?